AgateTravel WeLiveToServe

 Splendid Firework Displays

-In Wakayama, July is one of the peak times for fireworks shows.
-Minato Matsuri Fireworks Display is worth visiting, and the related details in 2025 are provided for your reference.
+In July, Minato Matsuri Fireworks Display in Wakayama is worth visiting, and the related details in 2025 are provided for your reference.
 On 26 July, the event began at around 20:00 at Wakayama Port: a 15-minute drone show took place first, followed by roughly 3,000 fireworks which lit up the night sky for 30 minutes.
 Because of the crowds, it’s better to arrive the port early and secure a good location.

 Nachi Fire Festival

-On July 14, Kumano Nachi Taisha Grand Shrine celebrates its annual Nachi Fire Festival, whose majestic spectacle leaves an indelible impression on many visitors: parishioners in white clothes hold large ablaze torches when running through the pilgrimage trails flanked by towering trees, creating a wild, primitive and sacred vibe.
-Then, the ornate shrine is moved to Nachi Falls, where a ritual is held to pray for might from the waterfall god.
+On July 14 every year, Kumano Nachi Taisha Grand Shrine celebrates its annual Nachi Fire Festival: parishioners in white clothes hold large ablaze torches running through the pilgrimage trails flanked by towering trees, creating a wild, primitive and sacred vibe.
+Then, the ornate portable shrine is moved to Nachi Falls, where a ritual is held to pray for might from the waterfall god.

 Try to Avoid: Hiking in the Mountains

-July’s weather conditions are unfavorable for hiking in Kumano Kodo, whose routes consist of manmade stone steps, irregular stone-paved trails, and dirt paths with tree roots.
-Since the chance of rain is very high before mid-July - once it pours, some trails get super slippery, more likely to slip and sprain your ankle.
-Hotter late July makes hiking like sitting in a sauna, requiring plenty of physical exertion.
+July’s weather conditions are unfavorable for hiking in Kumano Kodo, especially on rainy days, whose routes consist of manmade stone steps, irregular stone-paved trails, and dirt paths with tree roots.
+Once it pours, some trails get super slippery, more likely for you to slip and sprain ankles.
+While on sunny days, the weather is as hot as a sauna room, causing plenty of physical exertion.
 Plus, there are many insects such as mosquitoes and leeches in summer.

 1. Keep a close eye on disaster forecasts.
 If you see a red rainstorm warning, please cancel your hiking plan.